 Ambulatory Care

 Cardiology

 Community Pharmacy Practice

 Critical Care/Operating Room

 Drug Information/Medication Utilization Evaluation

 Family Medicine

 Gastroenterology

 Geriatrics/Consultant Pharmacy

 Home Health

 Hospital Pharmacy Practice

 Infectious Disease

 Internal Medicine

 Managed Care

 Neurology

 Nuclear Pharmacy/Radiology

 Nutrition Support

 Obstetrics/Gynecology

 Oncology

 Pediatrics/Neonatology

 Pharmacokinetics

 Pharmacy Administration

 Pharmacy Association Management

 Psychiatry

 Public Health

 Research

 Toxicology

 In addition, there are several out-of-state rotations with the U.S. Public Health Service that students may elect.
 These are located in Alaska and New Mexico.

 THE UNIVERSITY SYSTEM OF GEORGIA

-The University System of Georgia includes 34 statesponsored, public institutions located throughout Georgia -- six universities, 13 senior colleges and 15 two-year colleges.
+The University System of Georgia includes 34 state-sponsored, public institutions located throughout Georgia - four research universities, two regional universities, 13 state universities, two state colleges, and 13 two-year colleges.

-A 16-member constitutional Board of Regents -- one from each of the state's 11 Congressional Districts and five from the state-at-large -- governs the University System which was established in 1932.
+A 18-member constitutional Board of Regents - one from each of the state's 13 Congressional Districts and five from the state-at-large - governs the University System which was established in 1931.
 Board members are appointed by the Governor, subject to state senate confirmation, for seven year terms.

 The Chairperson, the Vice Chairperson, and other officers of the Board are elected by its membership.
-The Chancellor, who is not a Board member, is the Chief Executive Officer of the Board and Chief Administrative Officer of the University System.
+The Chancellor, who is not a Board member, is the chief executive officer of the Board and chief administrative officer of the University System.

 The overall programs and services of the University System are offered through three major components: Instruction; Public Service/Continuing Education; Research.

 INSTRUCTION includes programs of study leading to degrees ranging from the associate (2-year) to the doctoral level, and certificates.

 Requirements for admission to instructional programs are set by institutions, pursuant to policies of the Board of Regents which sets minimum academic standards and leaves each institution the prerogative of establishing higher standards.
 Application for admission should be made directly to institutions.

 A Core Curriculum, defining freshman and sophomore courses for students who seek degrees beyond the associate level, is in effect for all University System institutions.
-This 90-hour Curriculum includes 60 in general education -- humanities, mathematics, natural and social sciences -- and 30 in the student's chosen major area.
-It facilitates transfer of freshman and sophomore credits within the University System.
+This 60-hour Curriculum includes 40 in general education - humanities, mathematics, natural and social sciences - and 20 in the student's chosen major area.
+It facilitates transfer of freshman and sophomore credits within the University System,

-PUBLIC SERVICE/CONTINUING EDUCATION includes non-degree programs, special college-degree-eredit courses, and institutional outreach programs.
+PUBLIC SERVICE/CONTINUING EDUCATION includes non-degree programs, special college-degree-credit courses, and institutional outreach programs.

-PHRM 5110.
-History of Medicine and Pharmacy.
-3 hours.
+PHRM 5100.
+Nuclear Pharmacy.
+2 hours.

-The history of medicine and pharmacy beginning with pre-historical discoveries and continuing through the modern era.
-Emphasis on the social impact of medical discoveries and the conquering of health care problems with drugs and other therapies.
-WARREN

-PHRM 5200.
-Impact of International Health Care Issues on United States Foreign Policy.
-3 hours.

-Prerequisite: Permission of department.

-Effects of diseases on indigenous populations and the precautions required of travelers; health care impacts on United States foreign policy.
-The Great Decisions program will serve as the topic outline for the course.

-WARREN